 The ECoW will establish contingency procedures should additional ecological constraints be identified/occur during the works particularly at times when the ECoW is not on site.
-The ECoW contract provides for coverage so only in exceptional circumstances will this occur.
-In such case a secondary provision is made to contact the Environment Agency Project Management and Environment Agency FBG staff.
+The ECoW, during toolbox talks will identify a rapid reporting chain of command for any such contingency.
+The chain of command will utilise Volker Stevin Site management the Environment Agency Project Management and Environment Agency expertise for example biodiversity and fisheries officers.